Chuck Baldwin: Foreign policy

 Baldwin supports American sovereignty and is an opponent of what he sees as the New World Order.
 He has stated that fighting against one-world government is his top priority.
 He believes globalism in government has led to many connected threats and issues, among which he lists illegal immigration, the United Nations, the North Atlantic Treaty Organization, the North American Free Trade Agreement, CAFTA, the North American Union, the Trans-Texas Corridor, the Iraq War, China, the Security and Prosperity Partnership, and the Free Trade Area of the Americas.
 He would also effect United States withdrawal from the United Nations and has pledged to push the UN out of its New York City offices.

 Baldwin believed that "the invasion and occupation of Iraq was absolutely unnecessary" and said his presidency would result in troop withdrawal from Iraq.

 Baldwin argues that Iran is not an enemy, saying "Our enemy is those warmongering miscreants in Washington, D.C., Tel Aviv, Riyadh and London."
 And that "when did the terrible 'terrorist' state of Iran shoot down a U.S. passenger jet and murder nearly 300 innocent civilian passengers?
 You can't remember?
 Well, you can't remember, because Iran did NOT shoot down an American passenger jet; it was America that shot down an Iranian passenger jet."

 He has written that "the Mexican government is deliberately and systematically working to destabilize and undermine the very fabric and framework of American society."
 He strongly opposes "amnesty" for illegal immigrants and would try to end illegal immigration.

 Baldwin has suggested reopening the investigation into the September 11 attacks, believing that the 9/11 truth movement has a right to have "alternative" 9/11 theories investigated, including those that raise the possibility of U.S. government involvement in the attacks.

 Baldwin has long been a critic of neoconservatism, and argues that recent wars that America has fought in the middle east are "waged on behalf of the Zionist state" [of Israel].
 He is especially critical of attempts at regime change in Iraq, Libya, Syria and Iran, considering American involvement therein to be intended to assist Israel in the creation of a "Greater Israel" that would make "Israel the dominant political and military force in the region".
 He also opposes Donald Trump, calling him a "Zionist puppet"; he believes that Trump has betrayed his previous campaign promises to keep America out of wars, even going so far as to argue that "Trump is making all of the overtures of taking us into the Third World War" and speaking favorably of General Smedley Butler's anti-war book War is a Racket.

 Antisemitism and anti-Zionism

-Baldwin is frequently described as antisemitic.
-He believes that the "castrated churches" of America are terrified of "Judaizers".
+Baldwin believes that the "castrated churches" of America are terrified of "Judaizers".